 Data synchronisation services like Dropbox, Google Drive or Qsync are used to synchronise data between multiple devices.
 Since they replicate the data onto multiple devices, some use them as their backup tool, too.
 This works perfectly fine if you want to prevent data loss due to a hardware failure.
 But synchronisation itself can’t prevent you from data loss due to human error, software bugs or encrypting trojans.
 In all those cases your data synchronisation service will replicate the unwanted data change - deletion or encryption - in real time onto every device.
 You can use them as backup if they support a file version history with a restore functionality.
 This allows you to restore an old version in case of an unwanted data change.
 If your data synchronisation tool doesn’t support a file version history it is not a proper backup tool.

 The my NAS in the basement is my central data sink.
 The NAS is backed up daily to a connected external USB harddrive.
 To create this backup I use the build in QNAP backup tool.
 Once a day I create a snapshot of the NAS with restic into my Backblaze B2 bucket.
 The backed up dataset on the NAS is roughly 1 TB in size with a couple of hundred Megabytes added per day.
 Restic uploads only the added and changed chunks, hence the daily backup is finished on average after five minutes.
 The initial backup took 4 days with my 30 Mbit/s upload.
 I use resillio sync to sync the pictures taken by our smartphones to my NAS.
 As argued earlier this synchronisation itself is not a backup, but I backup the NAS.
-Hence all my pictures are backed up automatically.
+Hence, all my pictures are backed up automatically.
 My wife and I use free Dropbox accounts to share our daily documents like letters or forms.
 I synchronize my Dropbox account via the QNAP buildin synchronization tool to the NAS.
 This synchronized copy is also backed up.
-To enable me to access my backup without any of my computing devices I placed a printed and sealed copy of the credentials required to access the backup.
+To enable me to access my backup without any of my computing devices I placed a printed and sealed copy of the credentials required to access the backup at another place.
 I did this OpSec tradeoff since the backup contains all the pictures of my family.
 The data private to myself is stored in encrypted data containers inside the global backup.